kodify/technicaltest/README.md

 On the file feature-two-columns.txt at the root of the project you will find the definition of the story.

-2) This blog is that simple that we forgot to include the hability do comment on the posts.
-We want to add the hability to create comments on the post page, and show the previous comments on that same post page.
+2) This blog is that simple that we forgot to include the ability do comment on the posts.
+We want to add the ability to create comments on the post page, and show the previous comments on that same post page.
 Every comment should be related to an author (the same way as the post is related to an author, we don't need anything more complicated).